Kuala Lumpur skyline in 2026

 • - A letter of recommendation from your employer (Letter of Introduction).

-• - Proof of address (lease agreement or utility bill).
+• - Proof of address (tenancy agreement or utility bill).

 As soon as you start working, you must register with the LHDN.
-As an expatriate, your tax rate depends on your tax residency:
+As an expat, your tax rate depends on your tax residency status:

 • - Less than 182 days: Flat non-resident rate (often 30%).

-• - More than 182 days: Progressive resident scale (much more advantageous).
+• - More than 182 days: Progressive resident tax bands (far more favourable).

 Typical expat profiles

-Attracted by Kuala Lumpur, they are looking for a Category II Employment Pass and a condo close to the LRT metro.
+Drawn to Kuala Lumpur, looking for a Category II Employment Pass and a condo close to the LRT.

 The Active Family

-Needs Dependant Passes, a car (license to convert), and international schools in Mont Kiara.
+Needs a Dependant Pass, a car (licence to convert) and international schools in Mont Kiara.

 The MM2H Retiree

-Settles in Penang for the quality of life, climate, and access to world-class hospitals.
+Settles in Penang for the quality of life, the climate and access to world-class hospitals.

 Legal Framework and Precautions

-Malaysia has a dual legal system (Civil Law and Sharia for Muslims).
-As a foreigner, you fall under civil law, but respect for local customs and the dominant religion is imperative for successful integration.
-Avoid any offensive behavior in public spaces.
+Malaysia has a dual legal system (civil law and Sharia for Muslims).
+As a foreigner, you fall under civil law, but respecting local customs and the dominant religion is essential for a successful integration.
+Avoid any offensive behaviour in public spaces.

-Malaysian drug laws are among the strictest in the world.
-Possession, even in small quantities, can lead to heavy prison sentences or even the death penalty.
-Be extremely vigilant.
+Malaysia's drug laws are among the strictest in the world.
+Possession, even in small quantities, can lead to heavy prison sentences and even the death penalty.
+Be extremely careful.

 Frequently Asked Questions (FAQ)

-No, it is strictly prohibited and punishable by deportation.
+No, this is strictly forbidden and can result in deportation.
 You must have an approved work permit before starting any paid activity.

-How long does it take to obtain an Employment Pass?
+How long does it take to get an Employment Pass? ↓

-In 2026, with the digital ESD system, the processing time is 15 to 30 business days once the complete application is submitted.
+In 2026, with the digital ESD system, it takes 15 to 30 working days once a complete application has been submitted.

-It is valid with an international permit for the first 90 days.
-Then, you must begin the procedures to obtain a Malaysian license.
+It is valid together with an international driving permit for the first 90 days.
+After that, you need to start the process to obtain a Malaysian licence.

-It is your expatriate identity card.
-It replaces carrying your passport on a daily basis and facilitates all your administrative procedures.
+It is your identity card as an expat.
+It replaces carrying your passport day to day and makes all your administrative procedures easier.

-Everything is done via the LHDN's e-Filing portal.
-The annual declaration is generally made between March and April.
+Everything is done through the LHDN's e-Filing portal.
+The annual return is usually filed between March and April.

 Malaysia has an excellent network of international schools (French, British, American).
-More info on education in Malaysia.
+Find out more about education in Malaysia.

-International expat insurance (such as CFE + Top-up) or high-end local private insurance is strongly recommended.
+International expat health insurance or a premium private local plan is strongly recommended.
 See our insurance guide.

 Ready to launch your project?

 Don't let administrative forms hold back your Malaysian dream.
-Download our complete checklist for a successful relocation.
+Download our complete checklist for a smooth move.